 How Heating Has and Will Change

-Fire place heatingThe evolution of heating the home in history has done a complete U-turn as most things do in fashion.
-Solar Passive and renewable energy heating techniques have been around since ancient times.
+Fire place heatingThe evolution of heating the home in history has done a complete U-turn in recent years.
+The increasingly popular Solar Passive and renewable energy heating techniques have been around since ancient times and are making a return in modern construction.

 Heating in the 19th Century